unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 - '_Users_' is for user register and login request which provides authentication for users as well as the management of users.
 - '_Reports_' provides an interface for the whole report wchich contains layout of an outbreak news.
 - '_Reports Events_' which relays on report provides an interface for getting the detailed information about the report.
-- '_Articles_' are the original resources that we scrap from the official outbreak websites provides and interface for getting the completed article which users might need to use.
+- '_Articles_' are the original resources that we scrape from the official outbreak websites provides and interface for getting the completed article which users might need to use.
 - '_Location_' provides the function of finding all related reports that happened on a specific area.
 - '_Disease_' Provide the source data of disease, which is helpful information in NLPE.